An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Conclusion

 \section{Conclusion}

-In this paper we presented an improved version of the feasible region presented in our previous work \cite{orsolino19tro}.
+In this paper we introduced an improved version of the feasible region presented in our previous work \cite{orsolino19tro}.
 The feasible regions are intuitive yet powerful and computational efficient tools to plan feasible trajectories for a reference point of the robot (\eg the \gls{com}).
-The original feasible region, that was originally defined as the set of \gls{com} positions where a robot is able to maintain static equilibrium without violating friction and actuation limits, was extended to take into account also kinematic limits and the presence of external wrenches acting on arbitrary points of the robot.
-This offers the possibility to employ the proposed motion planning strategy to new possible applications such as the mentioned rope-aided locomotion.
+The original feasible region, that was defined as the set of \gls{com} positions where a robot is able to maintain static equilibrium without violating friction and actuation limits, was extended to take into account also kinematic limits (through the newly defined \textit{reachable region}) and the presence of external wrenches acting on arbitrary points of the robot.
+This, along with projecting the region on arbitrary plane inclinations that are consistent with the planning intention of the user, offers the opportunity to employ the proposed motion planning strategy to new possible applications.
+One such application has been demonstrated in this work, i.e. rope-aided locomotion, while the same approach can be applied to load-pulling/pushing applications.
+To include the dynamic effects of motion we relaxed the quasi-static assumption in the iterative projection algorithm.

-The consideration of the kinematic limits becomes crucial when big changes in the height and orientation of the robot are required that may push the robot to violate its kinematic limits.